ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Tags for file shares
 {: #fs-about-fs-tags}

 {{site.data.keyword.filestorage_vpc_short}} is enabled for Global Searching and Tagging (GhoST).
 You can create and apply [user tags](#fs-about-user-tags) and [access management tags](#fs-about-mgt-tags) to file shares to better control and organize your file storage resources across the VPC.
-User tags can be added from the file service UI, CLI, or API.
+User tags can be added in the console, from the CLI, or with the API.
 To apply access management tags to file shares, you must use the GhoST API.

 ### User tags for file shares
 {: #fs-about-user-tags}